 Family: Asclepiadaceae – Milkweed Family

-Flowers: flowers in clusters; bisexual; 5 united purplish-rose petals which or lobed or cleft and folded downward; 5 parted or lobed sepals folded downward; 5 stamens; 2 pistils; plus a corona (an additional structure sitting between the petals and the stamens that looks like an extra set of petals).
+Flowers: typically 5 united pale green to yellow petals (lobed or cleft) folded downward; 5 parted or lobed sepals folded downward; 5 stamens, 2 pistils; plus a corona (an additional structure sitting between the petals and the stamens) that looks like an extra set of petals.
 The corona consists of 5 hoods; inside the hoods there may be a beak-like structure (horn) pointing toward the center of the flower.
-The petal lobes are 0.4” to 0.6” (10 to 15 mm) long
+Bisexual; flowers are in clusters; petal lobes are 0.2 to 0.24” (5 to 6 mm) long

 Fruits: pair of follicles; seeds typically have very silky hairs

-Habitat in Arches National Park: weed in disturbed areas and riparian areas
+Habitat in Arches National Park: desert shrub and pinyon-juniper communities in sandy areas

 Other: The genus name, “Asclepias”, refers to “Asklepios”, a Greek physician and an authority on the medicinal use of plants and who according to Greek Myth could bring the dead to life.
 Hades fearing a loss of employment, convinced his brother Zeus to kill Asklepios with a bolt of lightning.
-The species name, “speciosa”, means “showy”.
+The species name, “macrosperma”, means “large seed” and refers to the pod and the seeds.